This post was updated to include information on the NVIDIA Jarvis open beta.

 - Text-to-speech (TTS)

-Today, we announced NVIDIA Jarvis, an end-to-end framework for building conversational AI applications.
+NVIDIA Jarvis is an end-to-end framework for building conversational AI applications.
 It includes GPU-optimized services for ASR, NLU, TTS, and computer vision that use state-of-the-art deep learning models.

 You can fuse these skills to form multimodal skills in your applications.
-You can fine-tune services and models on your datasets to get the highest accuracy possible using NVIDIA NeMo.
-And you can use other tools in the NVIDIA AI Toolkit to optimize and build services that can run at scale.
+You can develop novel SOTA model architectures using NVIDIA NeMo and use the NVIDIA Transfer Learning Toolkit to fine-tune models on your custom datasets to get the highest accuracy possible.
+And you can use other tools in Jarvis to optimize these models for inference, deploy them, and run them as services at scale.